kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 prioritization: generally there needs to be at least one "unlimited" class as each container or pod needs to belong to some class.

-However, there are at least two mechamisms how class capacity can be implemented.
+However, there are at least two mechanisms how class capacity can be implemented.
 The first is by leveraging extended resources and an admission webhook to limit the usage of classes.
 The other alternative is to implement class capacity in the API directly.